 Heart of the Marañón

-The Marañón River is unique on a global scale.
-Endemic birds & ecosystems, isolated riverside communities and stunning Andean canyons.
+The Marañón River is one of the most unique river journeys on the lanet.
+Isolated riverside communities, wateralls, pools endangered flora and fauna all within this stunning Andean canyon.
 It is also one of the most endangered rivers in the world.

 This trip offers a one-of-a kind blend of scenic river journey, cultural experience and brilliant whitewater.